xiaolul2/Interp3D/README.md

 cd Interp3D
 ```

-Following the installation steps in [TRELLIS](https://github.com/microsoft/TRELLIS) for the installation command.
+Following the command in [TRELLIS](https://github.com/microsoft/TRELLIS) for the environment installation.

 <!-- Run the Coder -->
 ## Run the Code